 So, I've finally done it.
 I've downloaded and completed the first week of the Couch to 5k training plan!
 I know, I can't quite believe it either.
 I even went out in the rain on my first day!
 That should have been enough to put me off truth be told and previously it would have done, but truthfully?

 I want something positive to come out of this third national lockdown.
 Who knows when I'll be able to go back to work, the hospitality industry has been hit hard by closures and not having customers inside their restaurants.
-So, whilst I wait to find out I may as well start doing something productive with my time and make use of the free Couch to 5K NHS app!
+So, whilst I wait to find out I may as well start doing something productive, create a new healthy habit with my time and make use of the free Couch to 5K NHS app!

 Couch To 5K Week One

 Week One of the Couch to 5K training plan is very easy as you run for 60 seconds and walk for 90 seconds, adding up to a total run time of 8 minutes, with a 5 minute warm up/cool down walk at each end of the run.
 It doesn't feel like you're really running at all, more of a light jog and the walks in between really do help when you feel like you're struggling!